Lawrence Loh: Medical Officer of Health during COVID-19

 Loh was the Medical Officer of Health for Peel Region throughout the first two years of COVID-19 pandemic in the Regional Municipality of Peel.
+He was appointed as the interim Medical Officer of Health for Peel Region in March 2020 before occupying the position permanently a few months later.
 In April 2021, Loh notably broke from the approach taken by the province and ordered Peel Region schools closed, as well as an Amazon Fulfillment Facility closed, both of which were accomplished through section 22 orders.

 During Asian Heritage Month in May 2021, Loh was recognized in the Senate of Canada by Senator Victor Oh.
 In his intervention, Senator Oh hailed Loh as a hero in the community, citing that Loh's "forward thinking and resolve [...] were instrumental in containing COVID-19 transmission in one of the country's hardest Regions."

 The Key to the City of Mississauga was presented to Loh on March 3, 2022, by Mayor Bonnie Crombie to recognize his role in the city's pandemic response.